Private Limited Private Limited

 Types of Debentures based on Registration: Registered vs. Bearer

 Debentures, as debt instruments, differ in how they track ownership and facilitate transfer.
-Let’s examine the two main types based on their registration:
+Let’s examine the two main types based on private limited company registration:

 1. Registered Debentures: